bobaseb/energetically-coherent-computation/index.md

 - determining range and precision of possible states
 - direct instantiation of rich alphabets
 - molecular foundation for conscious processing
+- cellular basis of consciousness
+- consciousness correlation
+- relationship to coherence

 Transformer models
 - capabilities of